j-elliott1/automation-tools/PowerShell/README.md

-This folder will contain PowerShell scripts for system administration, automation, and IAM tasks.
-For current and future use.
+This folder contains custom PowerShell scripts I’ve written for tasks such as:
+- Automating IAM processes
+- Managing Active Directory users and groups
+- Exporting and reporting on security-related data

+Each script includes inline comments for clarity.
+Feel free to fork and adapt for your own use.